pluginsGLPI/doc/source/formcreator/configuration.rst

 Tags
 ^^^^

-This is an hidden field to add a tag to the form for future processing.
+This is a hidden field to add a tag to the form for future processing.

 .. note::
   This type of field is only available when the plugin **Tag** is installed and enabled.